-2. Teacher Support
+2. Teacher support

-2.1 Support Materials
+2.1 Support materials

-We send Cambridge syllabi, past question papers, and examiner reports to cover the last examination series to all Cambridge schools.
+We send Cambridge syllabuses, past question papers, and examiner reports to cover the last examination series to all Cambridge schools.

-You can also go to our public website at www.cie.org.uk/igcse to download current and future syllabit together with specimen papers or past question papers and examiner reports from one series.
+You can also go to our public website at www.cie.org.uk/igcse to download current and future syllabuses together with specimen papers or past question papers and examiner reports from one series.